mozilla/addons-release-tests/README.md

 # Release Tests for the [Mozilla Addons Website][amo].

+## Scope
+This is an Automation project handled mostly by the AMO QA team.
+Its goal is to reduce the size of our manual test suites that need to be executed weekly on the [AMO staging][stage] environment before a new AMO prod release.
+The current tests are focused mostly on the frontend site, covering areas such as search, homepage UI, add-on installations and other UI elements.
+The test suites are grouped in individual test files to match the site area they are focused on.

+As the project will continue to grow, test areas will be extended to also cover the [developer hub pages][devhub].

 ## Prerequisites
 You'll need to have the following programs installed in your system:
 - [Python 3][python]